Types of suspension bridges: Construction

-Unlike many other types of bridge, suspension bridges often can be built without use of falsework.
-In many cases, the main cables are constructed first, then the deck is added.
-This often involves the use of a pilot cable.
-For details of their construction methods, see the articles about each type of bridge.
+Unlike other types of bridge, suspension bridges can usually be built without use of falsework or even any access from below the bridge.
+In many cases, the main cables are constructed first, often with a pilot cable.
+Construction then proceeds by hanging components and equipment from the main cables.
+The articles about each type of bridge have further specific construction details.

-Provided the cables are of sufficiently high quality, suspension bridges are suitable for the longest spans.
-However, their construction costs are high, so that usually they are economical only for spans in excess of 1000 feet.
-Shorter spans often are constructed for aesthetic reasons.
-The economy of longer span suspension bridges is due to their relatively low weight, but because of the greater flexibility that comes with low weight these bridges are more suitable as road bridges than railroad bridges.
+Suspension bridges are suitable for the longest spans, provided the cables and their anchorage are of sufficient strength.
+Their construction cost is high, so usually they are less economical than other bridges for spans less than 1000 feet.
+However, shorter spans have been constructed for aesthetic reasons.

+All types of suspension bridges have less rigidity than other bridges.
+Because of their greater flexibility, these bridges are more suitable as road bridges than railroad bridges.